guettli/open-source-paas/README.md

 * Per system one Linux user and an http server started via systemd.
 See [gunicorn systemd config](https://docs.gunicorn.org/en/stable/deploy.html#systemd)
 * https per wildcard domain: [Certbot wildcard Domain](https://certbot.eff.org/lets-encrypt/ubuntufocal-nginx)

 I would call it "hand-made PaaS".
+Depending on the way you do it, it is ssh+vi or configuration management.

 # Too big